thomalex001/lush_coding_assignment/README.md

 ## Key Learning/Takeaways
 * GraphQL Queries and Mutations.
 * Creating the database with Prisma was enjoyable.
-* Pothos was totally new but the documentation was very clear which helped a lot.
+* Pothos was new but the documentation was very clear which helped a lot.
+* Zod was also new and reminded me of Jest and so easier to handle.

 ## Future Improvements
 *